joshjung/trie-search/README.md

       expandRegexes: [...]    // By default is an array of international vowels expansions, allowing
                               // searches for vowels like 'a' to return matches on 'å' or 'ä' etc.
                               // Set this to an empty array (`[]`) if you want to disable it.
 For
-                              // details on customization, see the top of the main JS file for examples.
+                              // details on customization, see top of src/TrieSearch.js file for
+                              // examples.
     }

 Supported Key Types